 Gold Bee specializes in all-organic CBD products, including full-spectrum CBD oil, high-potency CBD capsules, gummies, and delicious honey sticks.
 The company’s CBD oil is available in two potency options, 1200 mg, and 2400 mg.

 This concentration translates into 40 mg of CBD in each milliliter.
 The oil has been suspended in premium-grade MCT oil and infused with natural terpenes to enhance the synergy between CBD and other compounds in hemp.
 There are two flavors available: natural and kiwi.
 The kiwi flavor is sweetened with organic honey, which only adds to the product’s value.

 I’ve been taking the Gold Bee CBD oil for 30 days, using the dosage based on the recommended serving size.
-At first I was skeptical because I got used to higher doses in my routine — low doses could hardly calm my nervous system.
+At first, I was skeptical because I got used to higher doses in my routine — low doses could hardly calm my nervous system.

-To my surprise, 1 mL a day split into two doses was enough to boost my resistance to stress and the outside stimuli.
+To my surprise, 1 mL a day split into two doses was enough to boost my resistance to stress and outside stimuli.
 After two weeks, I slightly decreased the dosage and was still getting pretty good results.
-This was the first time a potency lower 1500 mg lasted more than 1 month for me.
+This was the first time a potency lower than 1500 mg lasted more than 1 month for me.

 - CBDPure products come from organic hemp grown in Colorado

 - All products are tested by 3rd-party laboratories for potency and purity

 - Available in 60 mL bottles